wizo06/japanese/docs/grammar/fundamentals/contrast-particle.md

 ### 「は」 vs 「が」

 !!! warning
-    **I have been using 「が」 in a lot of example sentences as the main wagon "A" so far.
+    **I have been using 「が」 in a lot of example sentences as the main car "A" so far.
 Although that is technically correct, that's NOT how Japanese people normally speak when they want to express sentences like "A is B" or "A does B".** We'll see the reason behind this in this section.

-We learned about the grammatical usage of 「は」 and 「が」: one is a flag, the other is the main wagon.
+We learned about the grammatical usage of 「は」 and 「が」: one is a flag, the other is the main car.
 However, it might still be confusing for some people.
 Unlike English, which is a very Subject-Object oriented language, **Japanese is a very Topic-Comment oriented language**.
 This is why you see 「は」 more often than 「が」 in a normal sentence like "A is B" or "A does B".

 Let's see the difference between 「は」 and 「が」 again, but not from the perspective of grammar. *How do native speakers use those particles?* Or more precisely, what kind of impression do native speakers get when they see/hear 「は」 or 「が」?